 The shaft of your golf club is the most important part, and it’s not just for show.
 The shaft transfers energy from your swing to the ball, so if you’re having trouble with distance or accuracy, a new shaft could be what you need.
 But when should you replace it?

 There are a few signs that it might be time for new shafts.
-If you’ve noticed a decrease in your distance, or if your shots are veering off to the side, it could be due to worn-out shafts.
-Also, if you’ve changed your swing and aren’t getting the results you want, new shafts may help you make the adjustment.
+It could be due to worn-out shafts if you’ve noticed a decreased distance or your shots are veering off to the side.
+Also, if you’ve changed your swing and aren’t getting the desired results, new shafts may help you adjust.

-If you’re not sure whether new shafts will help your game, talk to a professional at your local golf shop.
-They can take a look at your clubs and give you their opinion on whether they need to be replaced.
+If you’re unsure whether new shafts will help your game, talk to a professional at your local golf shop.
+They can look at your clubs and give you their opinion on whether they need to be replaced.